 Client: Curiocity Magazine | August 2013 | Digital rendering

-This map is my second contribution to Curiocity Magazine, a miniature fold-out guide to London co-created, edited and independently published by writers Henry Eliot and Matt Lloyd.
-Each magazine features a centrepiece fold-out map and an array of loosely-connected facts, trivia and curiosities about the city contributed by several authors and guides.
+This map is my second contribution to Curiocity Magazine, a miniature fold-out guide to London co-created, edited and independently published by writers Henry Eliot and Matt Lloyd-Rose.
+Each issue features a centrepiece fold-out map and an array of facts, trivia and curiosities about the city centred around a particular theme, contributed by several authors and guides.

 The full map design, which is A3 size.
-The arrangement of the map into four columns, orientated in the direction of travel (i.e. south-east), is directly inspired by 18th-century route maps by John Ogilvy and others.
-All descriptive text was written by the magazine's co-creators and editors, Henry Eliot and Matt Lloyd.
+The arrangement of the map into four columns, orientated in the direction of travel (i.e. south-east), is directly inspired by 17th-century route maps by John Ogilvy and others.
+All descriptive text was written by the magazine's co-creators and editors, Henry Eliot and Matt Lloyd-Rose.
 The border is inspired by decorative textile designs by William Morris.